 In Rock, however, the average commute to work is quite long.
 On average, people spend 32.95 minutes each day getting to work, which is significantly higher than the national average.

-Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rock does not have a public transit system used by locals to get to and from work.

-The citizens of Rock are slightly better educated than the national average of 21.84% for all cities and towns, with 22.31% of adults in Rock having a bachelor's degree or advanced degree.
+The education level of Rock citizens is a little higher than the average for US cities and towns: 22.31% of adults in Rock have at least a bachelor's degree.

 The per capita income in Rock in 2022 was $32,836, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $131,344 for a family of four.